TheLindaProjectInc/metriverse-docs-backup/developer-guides/collection.md

 ### Finalize Collection Creation

-Certify that the collection abides by the MetriVerse platform rules and guideline, accept the site royalty for token trades and submit your collection
+Certify that the collection abides by the MetriVerse platform rules and guidelines, accept the site royalty for token trades and then submit your collection.

 ![create_collection_4.png](/developer-guides/create_collection_4.png)